Skip to main content

 Tangent: We generally recommend avoiding integrated LEDs for fixtures you want to install long term.
 See our guide about LED bulbs for an explanation.

-You’re choosing between: Overseas-made fixtures usually offer minimal to no customization—you get what's in stock on the warehouse shelf—making decisions simpler but limiting your ability to match your home's specific needs.
-American-made fixtures often offer extensive customization to match your home’s architecture and your vision but requires choosing from more options.
+You’re choosing between: Overseas-made fixtures usually offer minimal to no customization; you get what's in stock on the warehouse shelf.
+That often makes decisions simpler but limits your ability to match your home's specific needs.
+American-made fixtures often offer extensive customization to match your home’s architecture and your vision, which requires choosing from more options.

 Materials: Metal, Finish, and Glass